RobinsonLuzo/Notebook/README.md

 - Follow/Unfollow other users.

-- Like and saving/favoriting other users photos.

 - Post new photos.

 - See all photos associate with a given hashtag.

-- Commenting on other users posts is now available!
+- Liking, Favoriting and Commenting on other users posts is now available!

 <img src="https://raw.githubusercontent.com/RobinsonLuzo/Notebook/master/img/comment_screenshot.JPG" alt="Comment Screenshot" width="850"/>